 Families might find themselves in a situation where one person went first to a specific country, and his/her family-member has remained behind in another European country.
 In that case, you have the possibility to ask for family reunification.
 You apply in the country where you are, in order to go where your relative is.
 Attention!
-Currently no one can estimate how long the procedure will take until you are out of Greece and reunified with your family as more than 50,000 refugees got trapped in Greece.
+No one can estimate how long the procedure will take until you are out of Greece.

 What is Family Reunification?